afourmy/pyNMS/README.md

 - [ ] Add AS properties in the model, NTV and ASm panel

 ## Tests
+- [x] Add test for the maximum flow problem
 - [x] Add tests for SP (Dijkstra, BF, all-paths BFS)
 - [x] Add test for import export
-- [x] Add test for AS creation, modification, renaming, deletion, etc + area management
 - [x] Add test for IS-IS
+- [x] Add test for OSPF
+- [ ] Add test for AS creation, modification, renaming, deletion, etc + area management

 ## Other
 - [x] Convert tk drop-down list into ttk combo box